auth0/docs/articles/architecture-scenarios/_includes/_provisioning/_introduction.md

 Whilst Auth0 supports numerous workflows, web based workflows using Auth0 [Universal Login](/hosted-pages/login) for sign up are considered both industry and Auth0 best practice as they provide for optimal functionality and the best security.
 :::

 Auth0 supports user sign up via a number of different [identity providers](/identityproviders).
-During sign up, Auth0 provisions the [user profile](/users/concepts/overview-user-profile containing the user’s account information.
+During sign up, Auth0 provisions the [user profile](/users/concepts/overview-user-profile) so that it contains the user’s account information.
 There are a number of things to consider when looking at functionality and workflow:

 <% if (platform==="b2b") { %>
 * Does a user get added to your company's domain or do they belong to or remain in their organization's domain?